embeddeddevroom/fosdem-2020/devroom-submission.md

 ## Elaborate description of proposed devroom (including possible topics)

-Embedded, Mobile and Automotive devroom used to be one of the most popular devrooms in last couple of years.
-Unfortunately, in 2019 the very long tradition of EMA devroom has been discontinued and the room has not been organized.
+For a many years the Embedded, Mobile and Automotive devroom was one of the most popular devrooms.
+Unfortunately, in 2019 the very long tradition of EMA devroom was accidentally discontinued and the room was not organized.
 We aim at resurrecting and continuing this awesome tradition.

 The goal of this devroom is to showcase open source from embedded, mobile and automotive areas.